sw-swatanabe/ucar-et-al-2021/README.md

 FV_analysis can be used to quantify evoked-calcium transients.

-Liescan_analysis can be used to quantify release probability by using iGluSnFR linescanning data.
+Linescan_analysis can be used to quantify release probability by using iGluSnFR linescanning data.

 miniEPSC_analysis can be used to quantify frequencies and amplitudes of miniEPSCs.
   Forusing miniEPSC, an additional function (findpeakG) is necessary which can be downloaded from